B-VLLM: A Vision Large Language Model with Balanced Spatio-Temporal Tokens: Introduction

-In summary, the main contributions of this paper are as follows: \begin{itemize} \item We propose B-VLLM, a novel vision LLM framework that dynamically balances spatio-temporal tokens for video understanding, especially for long videos. \item We devise an adaptive token selection strategy by leveraging both coarse-grained and fine-grained tokens. \item We undertake comprehensive experiments to show that B-VLLM is effective in different VLLM architectures for video understanding regime. \item We demonstrate that the B-VLLM framework can be generalized to different datasets and VLLM settings. \end{itemize}
+The main contributions are summarized as follows: \begin{itemize} \item We propose B-VLLM, a novel Vision LLM framework that dynamically balances spatio-temporal tokens for video understanding, especially for long videos. \item We devise an adaptive token selection strategy by leveraging both coarse-grained and fine-grained tokens. \item We undertake comprehensive experiments to show that B-VLLM is effective in different VLLM architectures for video understanding. \item We demonstrate that the B-VLLM framework can be generalized to different datasets and VLLM settings. \end{itemize}